Eileen Herlie: Career

 Herlie's other American film appearances in the 1960s were roles in Freud: The Secret Passion (1962), and The Sea Gull (1968), the first major film version in English of Anton Chekhov's celebrated play.
 (The second was her last feature film.)

 In 1955, Herlie made her Broadway debut as Irene Molloy in The Matchmaker (which was later made into the musical Hello, Dolly!).
 In 1960, she was nominated for a Tony Award as 'Best Actress in a Musical' for Take Me Along, an adaptation of Eugene O'Neill's Ah, Wilderness!, in which she played opposite Jackie Gleason.
 In 1962, she co-starred with Ray Bolger in All American, where they sang "Once Upon a Time".
 Also on Broadway, she appeared in Photo Finish (1963) and Halfway Up the Tree (1967), both written by Peter Ustinov, and Crown Matrimonial, in which she played Queen Mary (1973).
 She had previously played Queen Mary in the 1972 made-for-television film The Woman I Love, starring Richard Chamberlain as Edward VIII and Faye Dunaway as Wallis Simpson.
 When Crown Matrimonial was telecast on the Hallmark Hall of Fame in 1974, however, the role of Queen Mary went to film actress Greer Garson.

-In May 1976, Herlie made the move to television soap operas in the role of Myrtle Fargate on All My Children, playing the role for virtually the rest of her life.
+On 18 May 1976, Herlie made the move to television soap operas in the role of Myrtle Fargate on All My Children, playing the role for virtually the rest of her life.
 In the 1980s, Herlie was nominated for three consecutive Daytime Emmy Awards (1984, 1985 and 1986).
 She became close friends with fellow cast member Louis Edmonds, and spoke at his funeral in 2001.
 Until the late 1990s, Herlie was one of the few actresses to portray the same character on three different soaps.
 In 1993, she portrayed Myrtle on the All My Children sister-soap Loving.
 In December 2000, she began portraying Myrtle in crossover appearances on the soap opera One Life to Live, where a 'Who's the Daddy?' storyline was playing out on all four ABC soaps (All My Children, One Life to Live, General Hospital and the now-cancelled Port Charles).
 She last appeared in June 2008, a few months shy of her death.

 Death

-On October 8, 2008, at the age of 90, Eileen Herlie died of complications from pneumonia.
+On 8 October 2008, at the age of 90, Eileen Herlie died of complications from pneumonia.

-On December 19, 2008, All My Children dedicated the episode to Herlie and her character Myrtle by having the characters closest to Myrtle celebrate her life in a room named after her.
+On 19 December 2008, All My Children dedicated the episode to Herlie and her character Myrtle by having the characters closest to Myrtle celebrate her life in a room named after her.
 Toward the end, Agnes Nixon, All My Children's creator, entered and blew a kiss toward Myrtle's portrait.